 I had a brainstorm.
 "Have you guys read the book The Richest Man in Babylon?"
 Most of us had read this classic treatise on how to gain and maintain wealth.
 "We might document our observations in something called The Happiest Man in Babylon."

 We all immediately liked the idea.
 I could fill in the dialogue at previous meetings, and continue note-taking.
+This story was launched.

 Steve felt the metamorphosis in his life.
 “Our JOY exercise works.
 Our LAUGHING exercise works.
 Let’s continue exploring.”